ArEnSc/arensc.github.io/_posts/2020-05-18-Inheritance-is-bad-stop-using-it.md

 }
 ```

 If we take a look at the graph, we know that we have to change 4 functions 1 variable and have them behave in their original manner.

 If we were to want to remove A completely.
-The change distance on this design is quite high.
-This is due to the dependencies created by inheritance.
+The change distance on this artifical design is quite high.
+This is due to the potiential dependencies created by inheritance.

 When we design using inheritance we should take this into consideration.

+When we design we should consider that there is an extra dimension time and how other people would interact with your design.

-That is over time people can use.
+That is over time people can extend upon your work making it unlikely you can easily change the base implementation without a lot of maintence.

 ![Figure](/assets/img/graph.jpg)

+Unmistakably we would do this with deprecation.

+Note: I didn't cover the specfics of having a public variable and how that would also add to the complexity.